 - The Mission: Jesus made disciples and trained leaders who made disciples (Luke 6:13; Acts 20:3–4; 2 Tim 2:2).
 The first disciples devoted themselves to the mission of making disciples who make disciples (Matt 28:19–20; 2 Tim 2:2; cf. Eph 3:8–12; 1 Pet 2:9).
 Today, churches must accept and focus on fulfilling this mission.

 - The Gospel: The church began because various people experienced Jesus resurrected from the dead.
 Lives changed and this opened doors for evangelism.
 The first church started and spread by proclaiming the gospel of Jesus’s resurrection with its evidence of predictive scriptures, the empty tomb, and various witnesses of Jesus’s resurrection.
 Jesus’s resurrection is the beginning cause for the saved to receive eternal life in the resurrection (Acts 2:14–36; 13:16–41; 1 Cor 15:1–11).
 Today, churches must return to doing the same and not subtract the power of the gospel by getting distracted with teaching other things first.

-- Discipleship: The apostles knew how to make disciples and multiplied disciples by spreading the word of God by gathering together (Acts 2:41; 6:7; 9:31; 12:24).
+- Discipleship: Jesus’s disciples followed Him, learned all that He taught, and were made into fishers of men (Matt 4:19; Mark 1:17).
+Churches must implement the best way to train their members in the Scriptures.
+Likewise, the church needs leaders who disciple their members (Eph 4:11–16).
+The apostles knew how to make disciples and multiplied disciples by spreading the word of God by gathering together (Acts 2:41; 6:7; 9:31; 12:24).
 The church grew from the beginning by connecting with people immediately.
-Today, Bible studies can grow by multiplying rather than enlarging.
-These gatherings allow more Christians to talk about their faith together and become more vocal around all people.
-The first Christians extended their growing in faith beyond the assembly, so they ate together and grew together in God’s Word.
+Today, Bible studies must grow by multiplying rather than enlarging.